microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 ## Templates

-At the core of LG is the concept of a template.
+At the core of language generation system is the concept of a template.
 Each template has a name and one of the following:

-- List of one-of variation text values
+- list of one-of variation text values
-- Structured content definition
+- structured content definition
-- A collection of conditions, each with:
+- a collection of conditions, each with:
     - an [adaptive expression][3]
     - a list of one-of variation text values per condition.